V-Sense/LFBM5D/README.md

 ## Light field conventions

 The input light field should be in the form of a collection of PNG sub-aperture images located in a common folder.
-The scanning order of the images over the 2D angular dimensions needs to be a Z-scan, either row-wise or column-wise (which is specified by a a parameter in the command line).
-Make sure the scanning order is respected when you type the 'ls' command in the light field folder.
+The naming convention for the sub-aperture images must be of the form <SAI_name>_<s_idx>_<t_idx>.png, where <SAI_Name> is the common name for all images (e.g. 'SAI' as in our testing example, 'Img', 'Cam'...), and <s_idx> and <t_idx> correspond to the angular indexes of the light field images.
+If the <s_idx> corresponds to the row indexes of your light field, the light field is considered to be ordered row-wise, and the parameter angMajor should be set to 'row'.
+Otherwise, the light field is considered to be ordered column-wise, and the parameter angMajor should be set to 'col'.
+See the next sections for some examples.

 Futhermore, the following conventions/notations are adopted in the code:
 - Angular size will be denoted awidth and aheight (and associated derivations) for angular width and angular height (noted $n_a$ in [1]);
 - In general, prefix 'a' before a variable stands for angular;
 - Indexes for angular dimensions will be denoted s and t (and associated derivations);
-- Image size will be denoted as usual width and heigth (and associated derivations);
+- Image size will be denoted as usual width and height (and associated derivations);
 - Indexes for image dimensions will be denoted i and j (legacy from the BM3D implementation, noted x and y in [1]);
 - LF  = Light Field;
 - SAI = Sub-Aperture Image.